-- The MA Art Therapy is approved by The Health Care Professions Council (HCPC) and is situated in the postgraduate area of The School of Creative Arts.
-The programme places a strong emphasis on developing the student’s artistic identity in tandem with their understanding of the skills and knowledge required for safe therapeutic practice
+The MA Art Therapy is approved by The Health Care Professions Council (HCPC) and is situated in the vibrant School of Creative Arts.
+The programme offers opportunities for students to develop their artistic identities in tandem with receiving a through training in the skills and knowledge required for safe therapeutic practice.

 Why choose this course?

-The aim of the MA Art Therapy course is to train art therapists for employment in the public sector.
+The aim of the MA Art Therapy is to train art therapists for employment in the public sector.
 This includes theoretical and practical knowledge, understanding and skills relevant to a range of client groups and settings.
-You are offered a broad theoretical foundation in the key principles of psychodynamic and humanistic psychotherapy in relation to current art therapy theory and research.
-The programme area also offers a range of pre and post qualification opportunities such an Arts Therapy Foundation programme, Introductory and Continuing Professional Development (CPD) short courses and research opportunities up to PhD.
+You are offered a broad theoretical foundation in the key principles of psychodynamic and humanistic psychotherapy, neuropsychology and other evidence based practice in relation to current art therapy theory and research.
+The programme area also offers a range of pre and post qualification opportunities such as the University Certificate Arts Therapies and Wellbeing Foundation, Introductory and Continuing Professional Development (CPD) short courses and research opportunities up to PhD.

-The MA Art Therapy course has links with the Faculty for Health and Human Sciences and European universities and organisations e.g ECArTE.
-The University is within easy reach of London by rail, road and air.
+The MA Art Therapy course has links with the Faculties of Public Health, Health and Human Sciences and European organisations such as ECArTE.
+The University is within easy reach of London by rail and road.

-The core staff team have an excellent reputation in terms of teaching quality and research in their fields.
-The programme also employs other professionals such as psychotherapists and arts therapies who continue to conduct clinical practice with a range of client groups.
+The core staff team have an excellent reputation in terms of teaching quality and practice and research in their fields.
+The programme also employs a range of professionals with clinical and research expertise with a range of client groups.

-You have access to a state of the art Learning Resources Centre which contains a wealth of material on related disciplines, maintained by specialist staff who provide support and advice when need.
-Personal Therapy for the duration of the training is a requirement of all students.
+You have access to a state of the art Learning Resources Centre which contains a wealth of material on related disciplines, maintained by specialist staff who provide support and advice when needed.

 The learning experience offers clinical, theoretical and artistic opportunities and is comprised of the following areas of study: